salman-abedin/bolt/README.md

 -  Create a **whitelist** and a **blacklist** file in **~/.config/bolt**.
    Here is a couple of [examples](https://github.com/salman-abedin/bolt/tree/master/example_config)

--  run `bolt --generate --watch` at startup
+-  run `bolt --generate --watch` at startup to generate and monitor search list respectively

--  Bind a key combination with the command `bolt --search`
+-  Bind a key combination with the command `bolt --search` to launch the prompt

--  Now search for what you want to launch, press Enter and baam!
+-  Type the keyword, press enter and baam!

 ## Uninstallation